 Ferry: You can take a ferry from Stony Point on the Mornington Peninsula to Phillip Island.

 The best time to visit the Phillip Island Nature Parks is between November and April.
 The weather is pleasant and sunny, and more penguins tend to visit during this time.

 However, if you are looking to have a budget-friendly trip, you can go between May and October — while the weather is cooler, the crowds are less and the accommodation is reasonably priced.

 Yes, all the Phillip Island Nature Parks are now open to visitors.

 You can purchase your Phillip Island Nature Parks tickets online or directly at the venue.

 The best way to get Phillip Island Parks tickets is to get them online.
-This ensures contactless delivery, eliminates the hassle of standing in long queues to get tickets, and also lets you take advantage of numerous deals and discounts offered by third-party ticketing websites.
+This ensures contactless delivery, eliminates the hassle of standing in long queues to get tickets, and also helps you enjoy the benefits of advance booking.

 You can choose between the Penguin Parade ticket and the 4 Parks Pass.
 The Penguin Parade ticket gives you access only to the parade, while the 4 Parks Pass gives you access to the Penguin Parade, along with the other 3 parks.

 Your Penguin Parade tickets are valid for the date and time selected at checkout.
 As for the 4 Parks Pass, entry to the Penguin Parade is valid for the date and time selected at checkout.
 However, you can visit the other three parks at any time within six months from the Penguin Parade.